benallard/galileo/README.txt

 The easy way
 ~~~~~~~~~~~~

-.. warning:: Until the issue10_ is closed, if you want to run the utility as a
+.. warning:: Until issue10_ is closed, if you want to run the utility as a
              non-root user, you will have to install the udev rules manually
              (See `The more complicated way`_).